-To tilt the sunroof up, push the tilt switch toward the up position 1.
-When the sunroof is open, it will automatically close and then tilt up.

-To tilt the sunroof down, push the tilt switch toward the down position 2.
+To tilt the sunroof up, push the tilt switch to the UP position.
+When the roof is open, it will automatically close and then tilt up.
+To tilt the sunroof down, push the tilt switch to the DOWN position.

 Restarting the sunroof sliding switch